All Episodes

 There are signs of festering intolerance rights, Joe Klein, even among Democrat audiences, noticeably in Iowa, which has seen a surge of Latino immigration in recent years.

-The Democrat candidates are uniformly in favor of comprehensive immigration reform, i.e., amnesty, including a path to citizenship for those who've entered the country illegally.
+The Democrat candidates are uniformly in favor of comprehensive immigration reform, i.e. amnesty, including a path to citizenship for those who've entered the country illegally.

 When I asked Hillary about that, she said she'd noticed it too.

-And added this during the 1990s, I can't remember being asked about immigration.
+And added this, during the 1990s, I can't remember being asked about immigration.

 Why?

-Because the economy was working, and average Americans didn't have to go around looking for someone to blame.
+Because the economy was working and average Americans didn't have to go around looking for someone to blame.

-Now claims that the only reason you and I are upset about illegal immigration is that the economy is bad, and that's because we don't have as many jobs as we would like to have, and so we got to blame somebody for our economic malaise.
+Mrs. Clinton, who just had a royal screw-up with driver's licenses for illegal immigrants in which she came out and admitted she is for amnesty, now claims that the only reason you and I are upset about illegal immigration is that the economy is bad, and that's because we don't have as many jobs as we would like to have.

-And so we are blaming because we are nativists and we are racists and we're bigots and we're sexists and we're homophobes because we're conservatives.
+And so we are blaming, because we are nativists and we are racists and we're bigots and we're sexists and we're homophobes because we're conservatives.

 That's what they believe.